linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

-To prevent [DNS-rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks, the dashboard rejects any request whose `Host` header is not `localhost`, `127.0.0.1` or `linkerd-web.linkerd.svc.cluster.local` (adjust the latter according to your custom namespace or cluster domain settings).
-This protection also covers Grafana.
+To prevent [DNS-rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks, the dashboard rejects any request whose `Host` header is not `localhost`, `127.0.0.1` or the full service name `linkerd-web.linkerd.svc.cluster.local`.
+If you rely on the latter, and if you used the `--cluster-domain` flag or the equivalent `ClusterDomain` Helm value when you installed Linkerd, then replace the `cluster.local` part with the appropriate value.

+Note that this protection also covers the [Grafana dashboard](/2/reference/architecture/#grafana).

 The Nginx-Ingress config above uses the `nginx.ingress.kubernetes.io/upstream-vhost` annotation to properly set the